fdev31/weye/doc/source/index.rst

     uwsgi |nanoconf|

 .. hint:: You can move and rename the |nanoconf| file of course !
 Just think about changing the chdir_opt_ accordingly.

+.. important:: You must run ``make mimes`` if you didn't start |nw| using the QuickRun_ method --- You may need the cat_ trick as well

 Custom configurations
 =====================